QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 | Object | False    |

 A collection of `key: value` pairs, where each key is the type of the entrypoints specified and each values is either a single entrypoint or an array of entrypoints.
 An entrypoint is an object with the following keys:
-* adapter — Language adapter to use for this entrypoint
+* adapter — Language adapter to use for this entrypoint.
+By default this is `default` and tells loader to parse using the JVM entrypoint notation.
 * value — Points to an implementation of the entrypoint.
-For the default JVM language adapter, this can be in either of the following forms:
-    * `my.package.MyClass` — A class to be instantiated and used
-    * `my.package.MyClass::thing` — A static field containing an instance of the entrypoint or a method handle for entrypoints that are functional interfaces
+See below for the default JVM notation.

 If an entrypoint does not need to specify a language adapter other than the default language adapter, the entrypoint can be represented simply as the value string instead.

+#### JVM entrypoint notation

+When refering to a class, the [binary name] is used.
+An example of a binary name is `my.mod.MyClass$Inner`.

+One of the following `value` notations may be used in the JVM notation:

+* Implementation onto a class
+    * The value must contain a fully qualified binary name to the class.
+    * Implementing class must extend or implement the entrypoint interface.
+    * Class must have a no-argument public constructor.
+    * Example: `example.mod.MainModClass`
+* A field inside of a class.
+    * The value must contain a fully qualified binary name to the class followed by `::` and a field name.
+    * The field must be static.
+    * The type of the field must be assignable from the field's class.
+    * Example: `example.mod.MainModClass::THE_INSTANCE`
+    * If there is ambuguity with a method's name, an exception will be thrown.
+* A method inside of a class.
+    * The value must contain a fully qualified binary name to the class followed by `::` and a method name.
+    * The method must be capable to implement the entrypoint type as a method reference.
+Generally this means classes which are functional interfaces.
+    * Constructor requirement varies based on the method being static or instance level:
+        * A static method does not require a public no-argument constructor.
+        * An instance method requires a public no-argument constructor.
+    * Example: `example.mod.MainModClass::init`
+    * If there is ambuguity with a fields's name or other method, an exception will be thrown.

+#### Other notations

+Some language providers may extend the capabilities of the JVM language notation or provide additional notations.
+For notation rules for other languuage adapters, consult the capabilities of the language adapter.

 ### The `plugins` field
 | Type   | Required |